| | Main |

 easier now that this repository of untold scores of information is known from

+two individuals!
 CONVOLVULACEAE.
 Ipomoea wrightii A. Gray, unusual for its filiform,

 often spiraled peduncles, has been recovered by Manual co-PI Barry Hammel